dungeons-of-moria/umoria/docs/faq.md

 updated in 2006 - and covered versions from 4.8 to 5.5 of the game.
 I've tried to remove all information that is not relevant to the current game, however, there may be incorrect/inconsistent information still present.
-If you find something that needs changing, please let us know (`info@umoria.org`) so it can be fixed.
+If you find something that needs changing, please let us know (`info@umoria.org`) and it will be fixed.